gradle/gradle/subprojects/docs/src/docs/release/notes.md

 You can diagnose overlapping task output issues by running Gradle at the `--info` log level.
 If you are using [Gradle Build Scans](https://gradle.com/scans/get-started), the same detailed reason for disabling task output caching will be included in the build timeline.

+#### JaCoCo reporting, `Test` and Build Cache work together

+In Gradle 3.5, if you applied the [`jacoco` plugin](userguide/jacoco_plugin.html), the `Test` tasks would no longer be cacheable because it was possible to share a JaCoCo execution file between `Test` tasks.

+Now that Gradle detects overlapping outputs properly, `Test` tasks can be safely cached when used with JaCoCo.

+If your project uses a single JaCoCo execution file for multiple `Test` tasks (n.b., this is not the default), you will need to use separate files to take advantage of the build cache for tests.
+You can use [`JacocoMerge`](dsl/org.gradle.testing.jacoco.tasks.JacocoMerge.html) to merge multiple JaCoCo data files into one.

 #### Stricter validation of task properties

 When a plugin is built with the [Java Gradle Plugin Development Plugin](userguide/javaGradle_plugin.html), custom task types declared in the plugin will go through validation.
 In Gradle 4.0, additional problems are now detected.